_release_resource should be acks_late and idempotent

 Also I don't want to have retry happening on all tasks: for regular tasks triggered via API, if a failure occurs there I would prefer it be reported back to the caller who can make the decision whether to try again.

-#8 Updated by bmbouter over 3 years ago
+#8 Updated by bmbouter almost 4 years ago

 @rmcgover.
 Thanks for writing.
 I added some checklist items and we triaged today.